lconde-ucl/DGE/docs/usage.md

     * A generic configuration profile to be used with the UCL cluster myriad

 ### `--inputdir`
-This is used to specify the location of the results folder obtained after running the [nextflow_rnaseq](https://github.com/UCL-BLIC/rnaseq) pipeline.
+This is used to specify the location of the results folder obtained after running the [nextflow_rnaseq](https://github.com/UCL-BLIC/rnaseq) pipeline (or the [nfcore rnaseq](https://github.com/nf-core/rnaseq) pipeline, tested on v1.4.2).
 For example:

 ```bash
 --inputdir 'path/to/data/results_from_nextflow_rnaseq_pipeline/'